sarahciston/sarahciston/README.md

 ### 💌 hey there!

 I'm Sarah Ciston (they/any).
 I love building community through creative-critical code and building intersectional tools for AI.
-I'm the [Professor of Computational Thinking and Aesthetic Doing](https://khm.de) at Kunsthochschule für Medien Köln (Academy of Media Arts Cologne), where I run [Code Collective](https://codecollective.org)--a community for co-learning programming using approachable, interdisciplinary strategies.
-I'm currently researching how military AI decision-making systems overlap with everyday tech.
+I am [Professor of Computational Thinking and Aesthetic Doing]([https://khm.de)](https://en.khm.de/lehrende/0/id.32368.prof-dr-sarah-ciston/) at Kunsthochschule für Medien Köln (Academy of Media Arts Cologne), where I run [Code Collective](https://codecollective.org)--a community for co-learning programming using approachable, interdisciplinary strategies.
+I'm currently researching how military AI decision-making systems overlap with everyday tech, how words became vectors, and how ideology and difference are amplified by automated systems.
 You can reach me almost everywhere **@sarahciston**

 <!--
 **sarahciston/sarahciston** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.